Home composting seems so difficult and it’s not a big deal to send organic matter to the landfill. It’ll just decompose, right?

 Cons: worms are fairly easy to kill, usually not good for large amounts of food waste

 A specialized system in which your waste anaerobically breaks down to produce a compost “tea” and a small amount of organic waste that should be buried.
-It’s quick and odor free, but does require a special Bokashi powder that helps the process.
 Read more about Bokashi here.

 Pros: almost no smell, very quick process